Reviews

 This is a truly remarkable and moving work.

-–Steve Cleberg Director of Theater at SCC
+-- Steve Cleberg, Director of Theater at SCC

 Sequels to Kneading You

-the writing—am truly awed by it, and immensely enjoyed the almost Nabokovian tension created by the coupling of aesthetic distance with such intimacy.
+Thank you for granting me the honor of reading your remarkable work.
+I admire the writing—am truly awed by it, and immensely enjoyed the almost Nabokovian tension created by the coupling of aesthetic distance with such intimacy.
 I read the manuscript with as much objectivity as is possible under the circumstances, always mindful of your request not to read it as an interested colleague but as a disinterested reader.
 You wanted to know if the novel is a good read.
 Yes.

 The first installment of your "trilogy" was quite impressive, as I believe I expressed to you, but the writing in The End is your strongest to date, becoming progressively stronger with each chapter, so controlled, so measured and sure, preparing the reader for the end, but only just enough, so that it is still a bit of shock when Jack is actually able to gather himself for that final moment and commit such a heinous act.

-The novel contains many brilliant passages I wish I had written, and you have allowed us to glimpse some of what occurs in the male psyche at its most vulnerable, which takes no small amount of courage.
+The novel contains many brilliant passages I wish I had written, and you have allowed us to glimpses some of what occurs in the male psyche at its most vulnerable, which takes no small amount of courage.
 From one writer to another, you have my admiration, and I have every confidence that you will find the right publisher for the manuscript when you are ready.

 I finished the third part of the trilogy.
 Once again, I tried to pace myself, but once I picked it up on Friday, I had trouble putting it down till I finished it sometime Saturday.
 And I had a roaring headache by the time I laid the manuscript aside.
 The story continues to be compelling, heart-wrenching, angst-ridden, excruciatingly honest.
-I wouldn’t work otherwise, but still I understand your compulsion to write it.
+It wouldn't work otherwise, but still I understand your compulsion to write it.

 Here are my thoughts on the significance of the novel: